-- Demonstrate command and understanding of the subject matter and pedagogical content knowledge of one science discipline, Biology;
+- Demonstrate command and understanding of the subject matter and pedagogical content knowledge of one science discipline, Chemistry;

 - Apply science knowledge and skills together with appropriate pedagogies to teaching students with diversified abilities and backgrounds, and in different school settings;

-- Exhibit professional competence and attitudes in teaching junior secondary science and one senior science subject, Biology;
+- Exhibit professional competence and attitudes in teaching junior secondary science and one senior science subject, Chemistry;

 - Utilise different generic skills (e.g. problem solving, critical thinking, and creativity) in teaching and learning, and life-wide and lifelong professional development;

 - Exhibit proficiency in biliteracy and trilingualism in Chinese and English that facilitates effective communication in school and social contexts;